PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 ## Eth-cal-auth

-This instance is live on the Ropsten test net and the view will differ depending on whether you have administrator, read-write, read-only or nil access.
+This instance is live on the Ropsten test net and the view, as shown in screenshots below, will differ depending on whether you have administrator, read-write, read-only or nil access.

 ### Live instance
 [forget-me-block-eth-cal-auth.preciouschicken.com](https://forget-me-block-eth-cal-auth.preciouschicken.com/)